 Beyond the specialized knowledge, succeeding as a family lawyer requires the same basic skills as other legal areas: strong written and verbal communication, time management, critical thinking, analysis, etc. However, apart from those same basic skills, strong “people skills” are especially important for family lawyers.
 Given the deeply personal issues inherent to family law, the ability to relate calmly and constructively with people who may be emotionally vulnerable is a must.

 For a successful career, family law lawyers need to possess the following:

 Family law is cerebral and not mechanical.
 Some people mistakenly think of legal representation as a service similar to a mechanic.

-A family law lawyer has to deal with quite a few variables while dealing with your case.
+A family lawyer has to deal with quite a few variables while dealing with your case.
 Drafting an Application, for example, does not take a set specific amount of time.
-It depends on the complexity of your case, the strategies needed to build a strong case, researching case laws in your favour, researching case laws that may exist which are not in your favour but developing specific counter-arguments, reviewing hundreds of pages of disclosures, and the like.
+It depends on the complexity of your case, the strategies needed to build a strong case, researching case laws in your favour, researching case laws that may exist which are not in your favour but developing specific counter-arguments, and reviewing hundreds of pages of disclosures, and the like.

 Having said that, our lawyers at Nussbaum Law charge anywhere between $275.00 to $440.00 (+HST) an hour, without compromising on the expertise and skills required to deal with your case.

 In family law, you can be more than a lawyer assessing and providing legal advice for clients on their legal rights.
 You can help an individual through one of the most stressful experiences in life.
 It is very rewarding to know you’ve helped someone through such a difficult time.

 While rewarding, it can also be quite difficult to go through these events with your clients.
 One of the biggest challenges for attorneys is when one or both parties are set on making the process as difficult as possible in a self-defeating attempt to hurt the other party.